mr4ase/Cambridge-Dictionary-Scraper/README.md

 ## How to use

-1. make a file and write words per line.
+1. Make a file and write words per line.

    > input file
    > <img src="assets/image-20191001124125480.png" alt="image-20191001124125480" style="zoom:50%;" />